tracepaperapp/docs-twee/documentation/overview.md

 ![image](./images/concept.png)

-In the diagram we mapped the relations between our concepts:
+In the diagram we mapped the relations between our concepts.

+Gray elements represent technical concepts included to provide cohesion to the overall design, while all colored sections depict modeling concepts.
+The red and white areas indicate custom code.

 ## Commands